thaerkh/vim-workspace/README.md

 When in a workspace, file undo history is persisted between sessions, without needing to keep Vim on.

-The following settings can be used if you wish to configure the feature:
+The following defaults can be configured if you wish to change feature behaviour:
 ```
 let g:workspace_persist_undo_history = 1
 let g:workspace_undodir='.undodir'
 ```
-### Persistent Cursor positions
+### Persistent Cursor Positions
 Any files in a workspace session will persist their cursor positions across reloads.
 ### File Autosave
 Being in a workspace enables the file autosave feature, which will autosave when leaving insert mode, when idle (as per updatetime), or when switching buffers/tabs.

-The following configurations are defaults that you can customize if you wish to change plugin behaviour:
+The following defaults can be configured if you wish to change feature behaviour:
 ```
 let g:workspace_autosave = 1
 set updatetime=1000
 ```
 ### Untrailing Spaces
 By default, all trailing spaces are trimmed before a buffer is autosaved.

-This behaviour can be configured on/off with the following setting:
+The following default can be configured if you wish to enable (1) or disable (0) the feature.
 ```
 let g:workspace_autosave_untrailspaces = 1
 ```